Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

 \subsection{Eigenvector Statistics and the Effect of Truncated Cavity Dimension}

 In the numerical analyses of the Dicke DQS, the finite truncation of the cavity dimension poses a non-trivial problem.
-Here, we provide detailed numerical analysis of the truncation dependency in the eigenvector (and also eigenvalue) statistics of the Trotter step unitary of the Dicke model.
-We first present the histogram plots for the eigenvalue and eigenvector statistics for the case $j = 6$ for different step sizes and cavity dimensions.
-Then, we carry out the $\XsqRMT$ analysis for the eigenvector statistics for various $j$ values and as a function of various parameters.
-Our numerical analysis gives us some intuitive physical insight and suggests that the spin component of the system drives the quantum chaotic dynamics beyond the threshold.
-We report our numerical findings to support and explain our choice for cavity truncation in the main text of the paper, and to provide initial motivation for further research.
-This is a subtle problem which merits further investigation of how to apply these statistics for truncated dimensions in unbounded systems, as well as a more rigorous understanding and explanation of these numerical results.
+Here, we provide a detailed numerical analysis of the truncation dependency in the eigenvector (and also eigenvalue) statistics of the Trotter step unitary of the Dicke model.
+The results support and explain the cavity truncation choice used in the main text of the paper, giving some intuitive physical insight that suggests it is the spin component of the system that drives the quantum chaotic dynamics beyond the threshold.
+They also provide a basis for future research into the subtle question of how to apply these statistical techniques with truncated dimensions in unbounded systems, which could provide a more rigorous understanding and explanation of these numerical results.